kartikperisetla/kartikperisetla.github.io/_pages/open-source.md

 ---
 <h3 style="color:#202E6E">One Laptop per Child (OLPC) and Sugarlabs</h3>
 <p align="justify">
-    I worked with OLPC project on Sugar.
-Sugar is an open source desktop environment designed with the goal of being used by children for interactive learning.
-Developed as part of the One Laptop per Child (OLPC) project, it is the default interface on OLPC XO-1 family of laptop computers, but also runs on most computers' hardware.
+    I worked with <a href="http://one.laptop.org/">One Laptop per Child (OLPC)</a> project on Sugar. <a href="https://www.sugarlabs.org/">Sugar</a> is an open source desktop environment designed with the goal of being used by children for interactive learning.
+Developed as part of the OLPC project, it is the default interface on OLPC XO-1 family of laptop computers, but also runs on most computers' hardware.
 Following are my contributions towards this project.
 </p>
 <br/>
 <h4 style="color:#202E6E">DevelopWeb</h4>